Kirthik1104/Treap/README.md

 • Additionally, the left and right subtrees must also be binary search trees.
 There cannot be any redundant nodes.

-<h4>Heap</h4> is a Complete Binary Tree which means that tree must be filled from left to right.
+<h4>Heap</h4>Is a Complete Binary Tree which means that tree must be filled from left to right.
 Treap uses
 rotations to maintain Max-Heap property during insertion and deletion.

 <h4>Rotation</h4>